 - · New student orientation

 - Lecture series, films, colloquia, and other programs of interest to the public health community

 - · Recruitment of new students to YSPH

 - · Community service

 - · Social events

 - · Commencement activities

 - · Distribution of funds to YSPH-affiliated student organizations

+- Distribution of funds to M.P.H. students to support conference attendance, case competitions, and professional development opportunities

-SAYPH is headed by an Executive Committee consisting of a president, vice president, treasurer, social committee chair, professional development committee chair, community service chair, communications chair, and alumni engagement chair.
+SAYPH is headed by an Executive Committee consisting of a president, vice president, treasurer, social committee chair, professional development committee chair, community engagement chair, communications chair, and alumni engagement chair.
 There are at least two departmental representatives acting as liaisons between students and the faculty and administration.